IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/differentiated_tissue.md

 * Renamed the original profile named organoid to differentiated_tissue.
 * Added differentiated_from property
-* Converted the submittable property *sex* into calculated
+* Converted previously submittable property *sex* into calculated